kotomisak/routines-android/README.md

 ## 4.3 Extras
 Is a set of supporting directories
 ### graphics
-Simple graphics to be used as base for launcher icon or banner for playstore.
+Simple graphics (prepared by Gimp) to be used as base for launcher icon or banner for playstore.
 ### keystore_sample
 Sample keystore with sample keystore content to be quickly used as development keystore for the project.
 See [Steps to build project](#3-steps-to-build-this-project) chapter